 • Delivery address

-Zahara offers flexible PO templates that include all these fields.
-You can customise your layout and add links to your company’s full terms online.
+Zahara provides flexible templates with all these elements.
+You can also link to your full company terms online.

 FieldDescription